Facepunch/Rust.Community/docs/components/UnityEngine.UI.RawImage.md

 ```

 Images can also be combined with a Subset of Materials to enhance your UIs, some Materials can be combined with a Color, while others will enforce their own Color. some Materials won't have any visual Effect.
-> \* Colors are limited to a Precision of 0.01 per Channel, giving you only 1.000.000 Colors to choose from (excluding the alpha Channel)
+> \* Colors are limited to a Precision of 0.01 per Channel, giving you only 1,000,000 Colors to choose from (excluding the alpha Channel)

 ## Using Rust's Sprites
 You can re-use any of Rust's Sprites by specifying an asset path in the `sprite` field.

 ## Loading your own Images
-the RawImage Component has two Ways of displaying your own Images, the first is by downloading the image onto the game Server & supplying the CRC Checksum in the `png` field, and the second is by hosting the image online and supplying a direct link to it in the `url` field
+the RawImage Component has two Ways of displaying your own Images, loading from the server & loading from the web.

+Loading images from the server is done by downloading the image onto the game Server & supplying the CRC Checksum in the  `png`  field.

+Loading images from the web is done by hosting the image online and supplying a direct link to it in the  `url`  field

-Loading Images from your Server requires a bit of setup but has the benefit of the Client caching the image once it's loaded from your server, resulting in faster loading times on subsequent UI sends.
+Loading Images from your Server requires a bit of setup but has the benefit of the Client caching the image once it’s loaded from your server, resulting in faster loading times on subsequent UI sends.

 ### Loading Images from your Server
-to load Images from your own Server you have to download & store the image in Rust's `FileStorage`.
+to load images from your own Server, you have to download & store the image in Rust's `FileStorage`.

 ```c#